ENIAC-machine/ICEF_Adv_Python_Spring/README.md

 ## Notes

+### 2026 version
   * If the Class_i folder is empty, then during the class the previous class's file was worked on

 ## Changelog